eclipsevortex/SubVortex/subvortex/miner/neuron/README.md

 pm2 list
 ```

-You should not see any process named `subvortex-miner`.
+You should not see any process named `subvortex-miner-neuron`.

 ## As service <a id="uninstall-as-service"></a>